emilygv/emilyvernon.com/_casestudies/bringly.md

 {% include case_h3_block.html
 title="Two Options"
 content="The existing version had the strength of being a no-scroll, one pager.
 However, many e-commerce delivery pages have a vertical scroll.
 For this reason, I suggested showing **two versions: one page with a scroll and the other a step-by-step with no scroll.
-The one page scroll was chosen for its simplicity, while ensuring data input could be tracked, much like an e-commerce checkout page.**" %}
+The one page scroll was chosen for its simplicity, and familiarity to an e-commerce experience.**" %}

 ![](/assets/images/casestudies/bringly/bringly_two_options.jpg)